This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Once layered, flip the glass upside-down and carefully remove the salami rose onto a plate.

 An extra step is required to make pepperoni roses using a rubber band and paper towel.
 Since the pepperoni is smaller, this extra step is needed.
-I love having different-sized flowers on my charcuterie board, and find this extra step is totally worth it!
+I love having different-sized flowers on my charcuterie board, and find this extra step is worth it!

 - Layer your slices of Galileo® Pepperoni around the rim of a glass the same way you layered the salami.